Last updated: 1:00pm on 5 July 2021

 We’re continuing to read meters during ongoing government restrictions wherever we can.
-However, we can’t access internal meters in premises that are temporarily closed, so reads will be rescheduled.
+However, where we can’t access internal meters in premises that are temporarily closed, reads will be rescheduled.
 Please provide us with a meter reading whenever it’s possible and safe to do so, which will help keep your account updated.

 How meter reads help control your costs

 Meter reads are vital to improve the accuracy of your bills.
 Our system uses reads to estimate your charges from one billing period to the next.
 By giving regular reads, your bills will more accurately reflect your actual water use, particularly during this unsettled time.
 Without a recent read, your bills will be estimated based on past consumption data, which may not reflect your current use.
 This means your bills may be higher than they need to be.

 Meter reads also help to discover potential leaks.
 If your consumption unexpectedly goes up, this could be due to a leak.

 Find out how to check for a leak and how we can help.

 While we know this is a difficult time for many businesses, please continue to pay for the water you use if you’re able to.
 If you’d like peace of mind that your bill will be paid on time, you can arrange to pay by Direct Debit.